Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

     # to be the folder you created earlier

     DocumentRoot /var/www/<projectName>

+    ## OR

+    # If you have multiple projects on one server and don't care about proper redirects you can set it to

+    DocumentRoot /var/www/
     ```

 You should now be able to go to a local browser, and type in localhost:8080 and connect to your webserver.
 If this doesn't work you may have to restart apache `sudo systemctl restart apache2`